NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

         This error indicates that the MPS client has been terminated by the server.
 To continue using CUDA, the process must be terminated and relaunched.

+    .. autoattribute:: cuda.cudart.cudaError_t.cudaErrorCdpNotSupported

+        This error indicates, that the program is using CUDA Dynamic Parallelism, but the current configuration, like MPS, does not support it.

+    .. autoattribute:: cuda.cudart.cudaError_t.cudaErrorCdpVersionMismatch

+        This error indicates, that the program contains an unsupported interaction between different versions of CUDA Dynamic Parallelism.

     .. autoattribute:: cuda.cudart.cudaError_t.cudaErrorStreamCaptureUnsupported